 Microfracture surgery for articular cartilage repair

-Surgical researchers are happy to announce that cartilage repair or regeneration procedures (e.g., microfracture, Autologous Chondrocyte Implantation – ACI) typically result in a satisfactory outcome in selected patients.
+This research was not as enthusiastic as earlier 2017 studies where surgical researchers were happy to announce that cartilage repair or regeneration procedures (e.g., microfracture, Autologous Chondrocyte Implantation – ACI) typically result in a satisfactory outcome in selected patients.

-This was detailed by doctors at the University of New Mexico who published research in which they suggest success in selective patients undergoing chondroplasty, debridement, drilling, microfracture autologous chondrocyte implantation, osteochondral autograft, and osteochondral allograft, and that while these techniques may improve patient outcomes, NONE can reproduce normal hyaline cartilage.2
+This was detailed by doctors at the University of New Mexico who published research in which they suggest success in selective patients undergoing knee procedures including: chondroplasty, debridement, drilling, microfracture autologous chondrocyte implantation, osteochondral autograft, and osteochondral allograft, and that while these techniques may improve patient outcomes, NONE can reproduce normal hyaline cartilage.(2)

 This is the problem, the cartilage repair is not as durable as the native cartilage.
 It is not a long-term solution.

-A team of international researchers agreed in their research stating that the vast majority of patients with chronic symptoms and, in general, a more diseased joint, do not benefit from these surgical techniques.2
+- A team of international researchers writing in the medical journal Tissue engineering agreed in their research stating that the vast majority of patients with chronic symptoms and, in general, a more diseased joint, do not benefit from these surgical techniques.(3)

-“For the vast majority of patients, marrow stimulation results in reduced pain and improved function, providing overall satisfactory outcomes.
-In some cases, however, marrow stimulation fails, resulting in symptom recurrence and often, the need for repeat surgery.3
+- “For the vast majority of patients, marrow stimulation results in reduced pain and improved function, providing overall satisfactory outcomes.
+In some cases, however, marrow stimulation fails, resulting in symptom recurrence and often, the need for repeat surgery.”(4)

 And in January 2017 research from Rush and Duke Universities about youth athletes:

-Although patients must be cautioned on the relatively high reoperation rate (37.8%) and limitations in knee function even after ACI”4
+- Although patients must be cautioned on the relatively high reoperation rate (37.8%) and limitations in knee function even after ACI“(5)

 Here in our opinion is another example of over complicating a simple procedure, the introduction of reparative stem cells into the knee.